What is a Masters in Mechanical Engineering?

 A masters in mechanical engineering prepares students to design, develop and produce various mechanical devices including tools, engines and machines.
-Earning a master’s degree in mechanical engineering prepares graduates to enter the field as innovative, effective and highly skilled engineers.
+Earning a masters in mechanical engineering prepares graduates to enter the field as innovative, effective and highly skilled engineers.
 As such, individuals with a mechanical engineering graduate degree have an edge over competitors and increased career opportunities.

 Masters in Mechanical Engineering Programs and Curriculum

-Most masters programs in mechanical engineering have coursework unique to that particular program, however several fundamental courses can generally be seen across most programs:
+Most masters programs in mechanical engineering have coursework unique to that particular program.
+However, several fundamental courses can generally be seen across most programs:

 - Gas dynamics